Leatherjacket fish

-The leatherjacket fish (Oligoplites saurus), also known as leather jack, is a species of jack in the family Carangidae.
-Leather jack may also refer to other members of the Carangidae, such as the pilot fish.
+The leatherjacket fish (Oligoplites saurus), also known as leather jack, is a species of ray-finned fish in the family Trachinotidae.
+Leather jack may also refer to other members of Carangiformes, such as the pilot fish.
 The largest are about a foot long.

 Distribution

 There are two subspecies of Oligoplites saurus.
 The nominate subspecies O.s. saurus distributed in the western Atlantic Ocean from Chatham, Massachusetts south along the U.S. coast, throughout the Gulf of Mexico and Caribbean Sea, and along the South American coast to Rio Grande do Sul, Brazil.
 The other subspecies O. s. inornatus is found in the eastern Pacific Ocean from southern Baja California, much of the Gulf of California to Ecuador, including the Galapagos and Malpelo Islands.

 Feeding

 It voraciously devours small fish and shrimp, often in company with larger predatory species.
 Leatherjackets feed on small fish including the silver perch.

 As food

 Traditionally, the leather jacket has not been eaten, but recently, with large-scale farming of the fish, it has become common at market.
 The fish has a mild, oily taste similar to Spanish mackerel or bluefish.

 It has occasionally been the prey to blue swimmer crab, as juvenile fish in sea grass beds.